abilitytechlab/wheelchair/README.md

 To run the demo:

-1. Open Terminal in the folder where you installed the run_demo_x script.
+1. Open Terminal in the folder where you installed the run_demo_x script. (x being pid or continuous)
 2. Run ``` ./run_demo_x.sh ```
 3. Make sure the teensy is connected to the wheelchair when you run this script.
 4. Open a browser on the same computer and navigate to localhost:5000 to check if a connection has been established.